Hunter 340

 The Hunter 340 is an American sailboat that was designed by the Hunter Design Team as cruising sailboat and first built in 1997.

 Production

-The design was built by Hunter Marine in the United States starting in 1997, but it is now out of production.
+The design was built by Hunter Marine in the United States starting in 1997, but production ended in 2002.

 Design

 The Hunter 340 is a recreational keelboat, built predominantly of fiberglass.
 It has a fractional sloop B&R rig, a slightly raked stem, a walk-through reverse transom with an integral swim platform and ladder, an internally mounted spade-type rudder controlled by a wheel and a fixed fin keel.
 It displaces 11030 lb and carries 4100 lb of ballast.

 The boat has a draft of 4.50 ft with the standard keel and 6.00 ft with the optional deep-draft fin keel.

 The boat is fitted with a Japanese Yanmar diesel engine of 27 hp.
 The fuel tank holds 30 u.s.gal and the fresh water tank has a capacity of 75 u.s.gal.
 There is also a 30 u.s.gal holding tank.

 Standard factory equipment on the 340 included a 110% genoa, dual two-speed self-tailing winches, a stainless steel mainsheet arch, dorade vents, a marine VHF radio, knotmeter, depth sounder, stereo system, a hardwood cabin sole, private forward and aft cabins, a dinette table that converts to a double bunk, a fully enclosed head with a shower, a microwave oven, double stainless steel sink, two burner liquefied petroleum gas stove, icebox, kitchen dishes, anchor, four life jackets and an emergency tiller.
 Optional equipment included a bimini, mast furling mainsail, autopilot, mainsheet traveller, refrigerator, air conditioning and a spinnaker and related hardware.
 The design includes below decks headroom of 76 in.

 The design has a PHRF racing average handicap of 141 with a high of 150 and low of 135.
 It has a hull speed of 7.16 kn.